Jssyi/Final-Project/README.md

 ```
 [![image](https://github.com/Jssyi/Final-Project/blob/7e65f941357eaf18f7d1fc8b9d029383bdac6494/stackedbarchart.png)

+#### Discussion:

+In the 100% stacked bar chart, we can observe slightly different patterns by company size.
+Small and large companies had large ratios of hybrid jobs, and small companies had a higher ratio of totally remote jobs (nearly twice as many as large companies).
+This may be due to a data scientist working independently for a small company as opposed to on a collaborative team for a medium or large company.
+Still, all company sizes had a considerable proportion of remote and hybrid positions (all were at least 40% combined remote/hybrid).

 ```{r echo=TRUE}
 # Calculate count of jobs for each combination of time, remote_ratio, and company_size
 job_counts <- aggregate(job_title ~ work_year + remote_ratio + company_size, data = df, FUN = length)